patterniha/MMDF/README.md

   ...

 # Security concerns
-First, as mentioned, never use an unknown certificate.
+as mentioned, never use an unknown certificate.

 **WARNING**: because of the complexity of implementation, currently certificate validation is not performed between MMDF and the target server, and will be added soon.